'Lady Emma Hamilton' rose Description

 Lady Emma Hamilton

-Orange blend.
-Strong, fruity fragrance.
+Orange, light yellow undertones, light yellow reverse.
+Strong, fruity, geranium, tea fragrance. up to 46 petals.
 Average diameter 3.5".
-Medium, very full (41+ petals), cluster-flowered, cupped, globular, old-fashioned bloom form.
+Large, very full (41+ petals), in small clusters, cupped, globular, old-fashioned bloom form.
 Blooms in flushes throughout the season.
+Pointed, ovoid buds.

 United States - Patent No: PP 17,709 on 8 May 2007 VIEW USPTO PATENT